xhtai/cartridges/README.md

 A window will pop-up and all you have to do is select the location of the .tar.gz file.

-If you are using a Windows machine You can do the same using a [.zip file](https://github.com/xhtai/cartridges/zipball/master).
+If you are using a Windows machine, you can do the same using a [.zip file](https://github.com/xhtai/cartridges/zipball/master).

 #### Difficulties with rgdal or tiff